Pegasus Mail: History

+Pegasus Mail for Microsoft Windows was first released in 1993.
+The development of versions for DOS (MS-DOS and PC DOS 5.0 and higher), Apple Macintosh and 16-bit Windows (Windows 3.1 and higher) stopped in or before 2000.

+Move to donationware

+Until 2006 all versions of Pegasus Mail were supplied free of charge, and printed user manuals were available for purchase.
+In January 2007 it was announced that distribution and development of Pegasus Mail had ceased due to inadequate financial support from the sale of the manuals.
+Harris stated:

+Later in the month, due to an "avalanche" of support from the user community, it was announced that development would resume.
+However, Pegasus Mail would change from freeware to donationware and Mercury would change to a licence for fee for configurations with more than a certain number of email boxes.

+In 2009, Pegasus Mail launched its own Wiki (WikiPmail), used as an online knowledge and documentation resource.
+A few years later it crashed and has not been restored, but the WikiPmail remains accessible at the Internet Archive.

 Features

-Pegasus Mail (PMail) is suitable for single or multiple users on stand-alone computers and for internal and Internet mail on local area networks.
-Pegasus Mail has minimal system requirements compared with competing products, for instance the installed program (excluding mailboxes) for version 4.52 requires only around 13.5 MB of hard drive space.
+Pegasus Mail is suitable for single or multiple users on stand-alone computers and for internal and Internet mail on local area networks.
 Since Pegasus Mail does not make changes to the Windows registry or the system directory, it is suitable as a portable application for USB drives.
-It is available in German (as well as English), in the past language packs were available for French and Italian.

-A significant feature of the Microsoft Windows version of Pegasus Mail is that users have the choice not to use Microsoft Internet Explorer's HTML layout engine when displaying HTML email.
+A significant feature of Pegasus Mail in Windows is that users have the choice not to use Microsoft Internet Explorer's HTML layout engine when displaying HTML email.
 Malicious HTML tends to be highly dependent on the exact target application and OS, therefore by avoiding both the ubiquitous HTML renderer supplied with Windows and not allowing automation commands such as ActiveX and JavaScript to execute from within an email in its inbuilt renderer, Pegasus reduces substantially the risk of infection from viewing email.
 (Note that this is not the same as the risk of malicious email or email attachments if opened outside Pegasus.)

 Pegasus has the facility, not provided by all mail clients, optionally to download headers only, allowing the user to select mail to ignore for now and deal with later, download and delete from the server (normal mail operation for POP3 access), download a copy of a message while leaving it on the server, or delete without downloading.
 Mail may be marked by the user as read or unread, overriding the default setting.

+Trends in interface design also changed over the years, and Pegasus Mail did not follow those changes, still having essentially the same user interface it had in its first Windows version, with very few later additions (such as the "preview window" mode).